dialectlabs/react/README.md

 Dialect's react components library is best learned by example.
 This section describes how to use Dialect in your app by showing you how it has been embedded in various example apps in the `examples/` folder of this repository.
 Follow along in this section, & refer to the code in those examples.

-1. `examples/chat/` -- A wallet-to-wallet chat example.
+1. `examples/bottom-chat/` -- A wallet-to-wallet chat box anchored to bottom.
-2. `examples/inbox/` -- A full page wallet-to-wallet chat example.
+2. `examples/inbox/` -- A full page wallet-to-wallet chat.
 3. `examples/notifications/` -- A dapp notifications example.
 Note that to receive dapp messages to this UI component, you'll need to also run a monitoring service from Dialect's examples.
-That example can be found in `@dialectlabs/monitor.git`.
+That example can be found in [`@dialectlabs/monitor`](https://github.com/dialectlabs/monitor).

 If you're interested in developing on Dialect while making live changes to the library, see the Development section below.